 It’s a sad fact that, even once the mining operations have ceased, diamond mines are still causing extensive environmental disruption.
 Even careful environmental work such as De Beers is carrying out at Victor Mine cannot exactly replace the environment and biodiversity that were lost, and Jericho Mine is an example of how easily it can all go wrong.
 The mined diamond is a cause of environmental destruction – there is no doubt about it – and anyone with concerns about the way their planet is being treated should consider their options very carefully when purchasing diamonds.

-The best environmentally sound alternative is the IQ Diamond, offered by Ethica Diamonds.
+The best environmentally sound alternative is our Ethica Diamond, offered by Ethica Diamonds.
 Made in a lab with the only by-product being water, and a minimal energy cost, this is a true alternative to a mined diamond, for a fraction of the cost.
 Read more here.